Michael-Rhodes/BrowserTimelineRecovery-Kaminski-Rhodes/README.md

 # BrowserTimelineRecovery-Kaminski-Rhodes
+A python tool for analyzing browser artifacts to potentially detect deleted browsing history.
+Works on Linux and Windows operating systems.
 Attempts to recover deleted browsing history based on browsing data such as cookies, cache, etc.

 ### Usage
 ```